 Food and travel are my passions.
 Put them together and I'm in heaven.
-I enjoy learning about new cultures and new dishes and she’s happiest when she’s making lifelong friends over a meal.
+I enjoy learning about new cultures and new dishes and I'm happiest when I'm making lifelong friends over a meal.
 I'm lucky to have experienced the adventures of an African campfire eating dinner made in a pit, sitting in an Italian kitchen watching ‘grandma’ make fresh pasta, and eating at a foreign restaurant where I played charades with the waitstaff to order my meal.”
-Prior to the Pandemic, I was getting to plan a trip to Antartica, the last continent I needs on my bucket list!
+Prior to the Pandemic, I was starting to plan a trip to Antartica, the last continent I need on my bucket list!
 Sadly the only way to get there is by cruise ship and now that trip might not happen for a while.
 In the meantime there might be some road trips to visit some socially distancing friends.

 With my joy of traveling and being away from home on extended trips or long weekends, I didn't think it was fair to have a dog or cat.
 My neighbors and I share ownership of a flock of chickens and I've discovered they make the best pets, and they don't mind if I'm gone for a few weeks!
 They stay in their cage, eat all the kitchen leftovers, and pop out delicious food every day.
 I’ve become very creative with eggs.
 Quiche, creme brulee, and pavlova are a few of the many dishes I make regularly.